intergalacticfm/plugin.review.intergalacticfm/obs.md

 **IMPORTANT:** When you send in any recording, you agree with exclusive broadcasting rights until two weeks after the first broadcast.
-Then your recording will be added to our online archive.
+Then your recording will be added to the online archive.
 From then on, you can share it all you want.
 Do not leak or share the recording before that.
 Doing so will exclude the recording from broadcasting.